MicrosoftDocs/sdk-api/sdk-api-src/content/usp10/nf-usp10-scriptgetfontscripttags.md

 ---
 UID: NF:usp10.ScriptGetFontScriptTags
 title: ScriptGetFontScriptTags function (usp10.h)
 description: Retrieves a list of scripts available in the font for OpenType processing.
-Scripts comprising the list are retrieved from the font located in the supplied device context or from the script shaping engine that processes the font of the current run.
+Scripts comprising the list are retrieved from the font located in the supplied device context or from the script shaping engine that processes the font of the current run.helpviewer_keywords: ["ScriptGetFontScriptTags","ScriptGetFontScriptTags function [Internationalization for Windows Applications]","_win32_ScriptGetFontScriptTags","intl.scriptgetfontscripttags","usp10/ScriptGetFontScriptTags"]
 old-location: intl\scriptgetfontscripttags.htm
 tech.root: Intl
 ms.assetid: d93dd2d6-93c5-4781-8645-fd3f0b45c9b7